Welcome to the Center for Immunology

 6. IACUC/RAR access:

-Most of the labs have an IACUC protocol that you will need to have specific training in order to work on the protocol.
-In order to work with animal models at the U, read and follow the steps from the RAR Facility Access & Training.
+Most of the labs have an IACUC protocol that you will need to have specific training to work on the protocol.
+To work with animal models at the U, read and follow the steps from the RAR Facility Access & Training.
 Make sure the following are completed:

 1. Remind your PI or lab manager to add you to their animal protocol (they will need your X500 number and your employee/student ID number for this).
 This must be done first!!
 No training will be allowed until you are on a protocol.
 For a full list of IACUC requirements: click here

-3. Enroll at Research Occupational Health Program (ROHP).
-Once you register you will receive an email with further instructions.
+Once you are enrolled in ROHP, you will be notified of requirements via email.
+You can log in to the OHS Portal at any time to check the status of these requirements on your portal page.
+Find complete ROHP instructions here.
+You will receive an email with further instructions.
 Follow the link provided in that e-mail.
 Make sure you have had a tetanus shot within the last 10 years, its also a good idea to either have the clinic's name and phone numbers where shot was administered or a copy of your medical records for submission to ROHP.

 4. Go to Vet Services Training.
 Complete the appropriate forms and sign up for the appropriate training sessions you will need, see your lab manager for lab specific needs.